WHAT IS FGM?

 Working at a strategic level to ensure a good policy response

-For information on free FGM training and the specialist support services we offer at Coventry Haven Women's Aid, please email Rachel Oluyemi on email@example.com or call on 02476 444 077, or Paris Connolly on firstname.lastname@example.org
+For information on free FGM training and the specialist support services we offer at Coventry Haven Women's Aid, please email firstname.lastname@example.org or call 08001114998.

-If you would like to join our Friendship Group, held every first and third Monday of each month from 10am - 12noon, please contact Rachel or Paris who will be happy to see you.
+If you would like to join our Friendship Group, held every first and third Monday of each month from 10am - 12noon, please contact Seto as above.
 They are held at the Central Library, Smithford Way, Coventry CV1 1FY.